Generic measures with slowly decaying Fourier coefficients: Main results

 \begin{thm}\thlabel{THM:NECREG} There exists positive numbers $(w_n)_n$ with $\liminf_n w_n =0$, such that any non-trivial complex finite Borel measure $\mu$ on $\T$ with $ (\widehat{\mu}(n))_n \in \ell^2(w)$ has full support. \end{thm}

 Note that the sequence appearing in the statement cannot possibly be bounded, since that would force the containment of $L^2(\T,dm)$, which certainly inhabits elements which do not full support.
 Despite this negative result, we shall at the end of Section 4 construct a measure with small support in $\ell^2(w)$ under the condition that $(w_n)_n$ tends to zero along a subsequence of long blocks, see \thref{THM:singl2w} below.
-Our proof of \thref{THM:NECREG} is based on a uncertainty principle, which roughly asserts that the support of a measure cannot be well-localized if its mass is mostly carried by low-order frequencies and a lacunary subset of large-frequencies.
-As this observation may be of independent interest, we include it here. \begin{prop}\thlabel{LEM:UPZYG} For any integer $N\geq 1$ and any numbers $0<\gamma,\delta <1$, there exists a small number $\varepsilon=\varepsilon(N,\gamma,\delta)>0$, such that the following statement holds: whenever $\mu$ is a complex finite Borel measure on $\T$ with total variation norm $\leq 1$ and \begin{enumerate} \item[(i)] $\sum_{|n|\leq N} \abs{\widehat{\mu}(n)}^2 \geq \gamma$, \item[(ii)] $\abs{\widehat{\mu}(n)} \leq \varepsilon$, for all $|n|>N$, except for possibly a $10$-sparse set. \end{enumerate} then $\sup_{\zeta\in \T} \dist{\zeta}{\supp{\mu}}\leq \delta$. \end{prop} Here, subset of integers $\Lambda \subset \mathbb{Z}$ is said to be $N$-sparse for some $N>1$, if
+It will be clear from the proof that the sequence $(w_n)_n$ may be chosen to tend to zero at any prescribed rate and along any lacunary subsequence, provided that $(w_n)_n$ is sufficiently large outside that subsequence.
+Indeed, our proof of \thref{THM:NECREG} is based on a uncertainty principle, which roughly asserts that the support of a measure cannot be well-localized if its mass is mostly carried by low-order frequencies and a lacunary subset of large-frequencies.
+As this observation may be of independent interest, we include it here. \begin{prop}\thlabel{LEM:UPZYG} For any integer $N\geq 1$ and any numbers $0<\gamma,\delta <1$, there exists a small number $\varepsilon=\varepsilon(N,\gamma,\delta)>0$, such that the following statement holds: whenever $\mu$ is a complex finite Borel measure on $\T$ with total variation norm $\leq 1$ and \begin{enumerate} \item[(i)] $\sum_{|n|\leq N} \abs{\widehat{\mu}(n)}^2 \geq \gamma$, \item[(ii)] $\abs{\widehat{\mu}(n)} \leq \varepsilon$, for all $|n|>N$, except for possibly a $3$-sparse set. \end{enumerate} then $\sup_{\zeta\in \T} \dist{\zeta}{\supp{\mu}}\leq \delta$. \end{prop} Here, subset of integers $\Lambda \subset \mathbb{Z}$ is said to be $N$-sparse for some $N>1$, if

 This result may be viewed as a fusion of Lemma 2.1 in \cite{korner2003topological} by T. W. K\"orner (whose proof is attributed to Y. Meyer), and certain uniqueness principle for measure with lacunary Fourier spectrum, which originates from the work of A. Zygmund, see \thref{LEM:ZYGlac} for a precise statement.
 Before closing this subsection, we make one final observation.
 One may wonder whether the space $\ell^2(w)$ in \thref{THM:NECREG} perhaps contain a distribution with small support, which would imply that there are $\ell^2(w)$-spaces which exhibit the so-called Piatetski-Shapiro phenomenon: there exist a compact set which supports a distribution in $\ell^2(w)$, but no such measure.
 This outstanding problem is likely extremely difficult in this general regime, keeping in mind that the classical potential theory framework ensures that this cannot happen for weights of the form $w_n = (1+n)^{-\alpha}$ with $0<\alpha\leq 1$.
 For recent consideration of problems of this type, we refer the reader to the work of N. Lev and A. Olevskii in \cite{lev2005piatetski} and \cite{lev2011wiener}.